technovistalimited/shongjukti/readme.md

 But the screenshots are taken from the actual use case where we modified things to match with our custom layouts in Limitless admin framework with Bootstrap 3.3.7.

 [📷 See Screenshots](https://github.com/technovistalimited/shongjukti/wiki/Screenshots)

-## Overriding Things

-### Overriding Routes
-If you want to override the routes defined by the package, you will need to follow the [this StackOverflow thread on how to override package routes in the application](https://stackoverflow.com/a/44724330/1743124).

 ## Known Issues (When not to use)
 - **Variable number of Attachments not supported:**<br>